 - Indoor and outdoor use, with IP55 making them rain and sweat proof

 - Requires a firm grip and a little patience to get the ear wings and tips seated correctly but it’s a one-time problem.

 At £80 the Sport3’s are priced over the cheapest available Bluetooth headphones available but are so wildly better specced than those headphones they’re not really comparable.
 Looking directly at other headsets with similar specifications and build quality and the Sport3’s are priced more economically than most of their rivals.
 In particular, I wasn’t able to find any with a comparable battery life and form factor for anywhere near the same price.

 Cable Length 56cm

 Battery life: Up to 10 hours claimed and similar in testing

 Codecs: HSP 1.2, HFP 1.6, A2DP 1.2 AVRCP 1.4 aptX

 Warranty: 30 day no quibble return

-Optoma have been kind enough to lend me these earphones for the last couple of weeks and they’re due to go back on Monday.
+Optoma has been kind enough to lend me these earphones for the last couple of weeks and they’re due to go back on Monday.
 I try out a lot of hardware and it’s a measure of how good these are that the chances are that I’ll be putting in an order for my own pair as these go back.

-If you want a comfortable, high quality pair of bluetooth headphones at a good price these are a great choice and the best sub hundred pound pair of headphones I’ve ever used.
+If you want a comfortable, high-quality pair of Bluetooth headphones at a good price these are a great choice and the best sub hundred pound pair of headphones I’ve ever used.
 Highly recommended.